teal-finance/incorruptible/README.md

 ## 🚫 Limitations

 _Incorruptible_ works perfectly with a single server.
-The secrets can be stored in a data vault, or randomly generated at startup time.
+Secrets can be stored in a data vault, or randomly generated at startup time.

-But, with multiple servers
+However, with multiple servers
 (load-balancer, authentication server)
 the encryption key must be shared.

-Secrets sharing is a weak link in the security chain.
+In this last case, JWT/CWT are preferable, since sharing secrets is a weak link in the security chain.

-In this last case, JWT/CWT are preferable.
-See also [Quid][q], a JWT authentication server with signatures verified by public keys.
+See also [Quid][q], a JWT authentication server with public-key verified signatures.

 ## 🍸 Name

-The name _Incorruptible_ comes from the [incorruptible][c] drink, a [mocktail][m] containing lemonade, grapefruit, and orange juice.
+The name _Incorruptible_ comes from the [incorruptible][c] drink, a [mocktail][m] with lemonade, grapefruit, and orange juice.

-The _Incorruptible_ project has been originally implemented as part of the [Teal.Finance/Garcon][g] server.
+The _Incorruptible_ project was originally implemented as part of the [Teal.Finance/Garcon][g] server.
-In French, "Garcon" _(garçon)_ is a 💁‍♂️ waiter, serving drinks to clients. 😉
+In French, "Garcon" _(garçon)_ is a 💁‍♂️ waiter, who serves drinks to clients. 😉

-We wanted a name for a drink without alcohol, using a single word, and understandable in different languages.
+We wanted a name for a drink without alcohol, that uses a single word, and could be understood in different languages.
 So _Incorruptible_ was our best choice at that time.

 [g]: https://github.com/teal-finance/garcon